 In the end, which console is superior?
 Our answer is: PlayStation 4 Pro.

 - It presents better value.
 Yes, the Pro doesn’t run games in native 4K.
 However, the difference is nigh-indistinguishable.
 As a matter of fact, Sony’s solution is actually quite clever, as it brings games to a 4K screen at a lower price.

 - It has better exclusives.
-As we have already mentioned, superb exclusive games have contributed greatly to the PlayStation’s popularity.
-With the PS4, you have access to masterful games such as Bloodborne, the Uncharted series, The Last of Us, Horizon Zero Dawn, and many more which are already out there or on their way.
+As we have already stated, superb exclusive games have contributed greatly to the PlayStation’s popularity.
+With the PS4, you have access to masterful games such as Bloodborne, the Uncharted series, The Last of Us, Horizon Zero Dawn, and many more that are out there or on their way.

 - It has VR.
 Granted, you will have to buy the PSVR headset separately, but in the world of gaming, VR is just as big news as 4K is.

 It is true, the Xbox One X has better hardware and slightly better graphics, but as mentioned above, it is just not worth the extra $100.
 The only concrete reasons as to why you might want to get the Xbox One X over the PS4 Pro is if: